-4.1.4 Performance assessment, improvement and management review
+4.1.4 Performance assessment, improvement and management review reviews and taking into account national and international experience and feedback from the nuclear industry.

 The applicant should describe the programs covering performance assessment, improvement and management review.
 The applicant should provide sufficient objective evidence from the programs to demonstrate that the safety policy is implemented effectively.